 In the Shostakovich, Nakariakov’s trumpet was superb.
 I have never heard the sad, muted solo of the second movement played so hauntingly: His tone there was breathtaking, and it was as if the sound was coming from another room, perhaps by some form of ventriloquism.
 I was reminded of the similarly sublime green-tinged, luminous moon of Arkhip Kuindzhi’s famous 1881 painting Moonlit Night on the Dniepr (pictured).
 In contrast, Mustonen’s piano playing was disappointing.
 His left hand was decidedly softer than the right for most of the piece.
 At first, I thought this may be an acoustic artefact of where I was sitting (at the front left, almost directly facing the pianist’s back), but when he deployed his left hand loudly I did hear it loudly.
 The issue is that for much of the work, Shostakovich was writing – as he does so often – in the style of a two-part invention, not a music-hall song with a cantabile solo with uninteresting accompaniment, so the two hands need to play equally loudly so that we hear the parts clearly.

 The performance had another, more existential, problem: This concerto is one of the funniest works in the entire orchestral repertoire, and yet last night’s interpretation was intently serious.
 Perhaps having in charge two Finns – a nation notoriously dour – overwhelmed the fun in the music.
 And, I think it would have been better had the pianist not has his back to the trumpeter.
-The entire work is a sharp-tongued dialogue between the two, particularly the duel at the end, and to hear it played so seriously was disappointing.
+The entire work is a sharp-tongued dialogue between the two, particularly the duel at the end, and to hear what is meant to be fast-witted banter played so seriously was disappointing.